SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 13. Institute a vigorous(**vi ge rao si**) program of education and self-improvement for everyone
 14. Put everyone in the company to work to accomplish the transformation.

-##  16. <a name='WhydoweneedStandards'></a>16.
-Why do we need Standards?
+## 16. Why do we need Standards?

 Standards are needed to assure safety of products, to ensure that products and  materials are tailored-made for their purpose, promote the  interoperability(**in te rua pu a bi le ti**) of products and services, facilitate(**fo se le ti de**) trade by removing  trade barriers, promote common understanding of a product.

-##  17. <a name='WhatdoesacertificationaccordingtoISO9000represents'></a>17.
-What does a certification according to ISO 9000 represents?
+## 17. What does a certification according to ISO 9000 represents?

 The main purpose of the ISO 9000 standard is to provide a time-tested  framework to help companies establish and follow a systematic approach  for managing organizational processes for rendering consistent quality.

-##  18. <a name='HowitlooksthequalityprocessaccordingtoISO9000'></a>18.
-How it looks the quality process according to ISO 9000?
+## 18. How it looks the quality process according to ISO 9000?

-more detail
+The core processes of the considered company are direct value-adding processes.
+These are for example:
+Supply chain processes
+Production/ Manufacturing processes
+Distribution processes
+Sales processes
+etc.
+Supporting processes should ensure the smooth running of the core processes.
+These are for example:
+IT processes
+Workforce
+Accounting processes
+Logistics processes
+etc.

-##  19. <a name='WhatarethemythsofCustomerandQualityDescribeit'></a>19.
-What are the myths of Customer and Quality?
+## 19. What are the myths of Customer and Quality?
 Describe it

 1. Understand the needs  of existing and future customers
 2. Align organizational  objectives with customer needs and expectations